-To be accepted for amendment, errors will have to be genuine, widespread, significant and make a material difference to the OfS or Research England uses of the data.
+To be accepted for amendment, errors will have to be genuine, widespread, significant and have a moderate or substantial impact on the OfS or Research England uses of the data.
 This will be determined through an assessment process.

 When assessing errors in data, we will consider their effects on multiple purposes.

-The panel will decide or recommend whether we require the errors to be corrected, by assessing whether they meet all of the following criteria:
+To decide or recommend whether we expect the errors to be corrected, submitted error summaries are assessed as to whether the proposed amendments meet all of the following criteria:

 - Amendments relate to clear evidence of data error rather than re-interpretation of data (such as re-categorisation).

-- Errors are likely to have a material impact on one or more of our uses of the data.
+- Errors are likely to have an impact on one or more of our uses of the data.

-We will consider the impact of the amendments separately for the different purposes of the data.
+We will consider the impact of the amendments separately for the each of the uses of the data.

-Providers will be informed of the panel outcome and will have an opportunity to appeal against the decision.
+Providers will be informed of the outcomes and will have an opportunity to appeal against the decision.